sferna109/United-Fronteras-/protocols.md

 ## Definition of the U.S.-Mexico Borderlands

 **Pre-colonial Times**
-Territory from the nineteenth, twentieth and twenty-first centuries.
-Includes the states above.

-**Nineteenth Century (1800-1899):**

-During the nineteenth century, Spain acquired various territories that were part of the Spanish borderland; this period includes projects of the following states:
+Native lands from the following states:

 - Mexico: Baja California, Sonora, Chihuahua, Coahuila, Nuevo León and Tamaulipas
 - United States: California, Nevada, Utah, Wyoming, Arizona, Colorado, New Mexico, Kansas, Oklahoma, Texas, Arkansas, Louisiana and Florida

+**Nineteenth Century (1800-1899):**

+During the nineteenth century, Spain acquired various territories that were part of the Spanish borderland.
+Refer to the states above.

 **Twentieth and twenty-first centuries (1900-Present):**